 5. Turn the TV Off, Shut the Phone Off and Close Your Computer

 Dare yourself to drop the electronics.
-Go a day, or at least consecutive hours with no television, cell phone, internet, and other forms of electronics in order to maintain focus.
+Go a day, or at least consecutive hours with no television, cell phone, internet, and other forms of electronics to maintain focus.
 According to AllFacebook.com, the average Facebook user spends roughly 6.75 hours on Facebook per month.
 Imagine what you could do with that additional 7 hours a month?
-Well, one thing would definitely be many more hours of studying for finals.
+One thing would definitely be many more hours of studying for finals.
 For some, a day without Facebook is like a day without food, but do your best to fend off the e-temptations and hit the library, cell-phoneless, and get things done.

 6. Meet/Email with Professors